djizco/react-boilerplate/README.md

 npm install -g surge

 npm run build
-surge dist custom-url.surge.sh
+npm run deploy
-(You may have to create an account)
+# You may have to create an account

 ```